 • The merit-based scholarship program is funded by our Catholic parishes and community.
 As such, it is only available to eighth graders who are attending a Catholic school or parish (including PSR students).
 Students who wish to apply for a scholarship must submit an online application to Hartley, supply necessary supporting documents, and take our Placement Test in November.

 • Our need-based Tuition Assistance Program is available to all Hartley families.
-Applications are online through FACTS and are available in January.
-The deadline for applications is March 15, 2015.
+Applications are online through FACTS and are available beginning January 1st.
+The deadline for applications is March 15, 2018.
 The application and all supporting documents must be submitted by this deadline.
 Both the Diocese of Columbus and Bishop Hartley High School use this application to award tuition assistance funds.
 Please note that a child must be enrolled at Bishop Hartley in order to receive tuition assistance.
 While the need is always greater than the available funds, we try to help as many families as possible.

 Do you need to be a practicing Catholic to attend Bishop Hartley?